OData/model-first/doc/features/[Feature] C# Client CodeGen for Entity Type.md

 Use a Person entity type as example that has Functions and an Action, and Navigation Properties which is property referencing to other entity type.

+Exception:
+1) The IsComposable attribute in CSDL is not coped with, now all operations are hard coded to be true for IsComposable.

 Here is an Person Entity type sample in core JSON model:

 ```JSON